Workflow

 workflows:

-Create a noop workflow
+- _afile_Create a noop workflow

-If you want to test a workflow before enabling it for everyone, you can create a No Operation workflow, same as forcemerge
+If you want to test a workflow before enabling it for everyone, you can create a No Operation workflow, same as forcemerge but the workflow_type as to be noop:

 apiVersion: v1